 Formally named the Penny Wollan-Kriel Arts in Education Program, in honor of the long-serving, retired executive director of SAAC, this program seeks to provide visual and performing arts experiences to students in Sangamon and Menard counties.
 Funding is awarded to both public and private schools so that individual artists are able to provide enrichment by offering what might be a student’s only exposure to the arts.
 Teachers may request funding throughout the school year by contacting Program Administrator Sheila Walk at firstname.lastname@example.org.
 Donations to fund this important program are welcome and encouraged.

-We’ve kicked off the new school year, and we want to help principals and teachers in Sangamon and Menard counties bring performing and visual artists to their schools by offering funding.
-You may download further information and the Letter to Principals by selecting the highlighted link, and the form to Request funding by selecting this highlighted link.
-Grant awards are made by the program staff; however, funding for the year is limited, and awards are made on a first-come, first-served basis.
+Soon we will begin a new school year, and we want to help principals and teachers in Sangamon and Menard counties bring performing and visual artists to their schools by offering funding.
+You may download further information and the Letter to principals by selecting the highlighted link, and the form to Request funding by selecting this highlighted link.

 Funding from the Susan Cook House Educational Trust made these school visits possible.
-The Trust’s support and increased funding for the current 2016 – 2017 school year is gratefully acknowledged.
+The Trust’s support is acknowledged with much gratitude.

 At Enos Elementary School, Magician Richard Landry presented an anti-bullying message to an all-school student assembly.
 The kids were captivated by the magic and by Snowball, the rabbit.

 At Grant Middle School’s “Rhythm and Poetry Night,” percussionist Mark McKnight offered entertainment.
 Students participated in the evening activities.

 At Lutheran High School, local Singer/songwriter Ben Bedford presented “History and Crafting of a Song.”

 Montessori Children’s House hosted the Windy City Players, who performed “The Emperor’s New Clothes.”